cleebp/TieSim/README.md

 new versions simply go to build settings and replace the "main" exe (be sure to delete the direct to rift version first as it will also be replaced).

+## How to use

+To run the project simply run either the main.exe or the direct to rift option.
+Even though the instruction board says to press "space" to advance, simply use the F keys to navigate the instruction wall.

 ## License

 MIT: http://mit-license.org/